To expand and collapse the navigation please click on the headings

 |

 View of Lower Bar, NewportWest side showing Jones & Aston's hardware shop (1, Lower Bar), later Hogben's Garage.
-The 'Canister' further down was owned by Midgley's grocery shop.
+The 'Canister' further down was owned firstly by a Mr Vernon before Midgley's.
 This now Salter's Court.
-The timber framed cottages lower down have been demolished and are now where thel petrol station is.
-Edward Jones, of Jones & Astons, was a local historian who wrote 'Historical Records of Newport'; he and some companions transcribed the manor deeds dating to the 12th century (These are now at Kew).
+The timber framed cottages lower down have been demolished and are now where the petrol station is.
 Note the road repairers at work on the granite sets.
-1880s |
+Image possibly 1880s - our early street images show gas lamps with flares rather than mantles. |

 |